Everything that is real, was imagined first.

 Through the inspiration station activities, we want kids to learn through a form of play, but we also want young people to see the leaders in these centres as role models, and think about future career possibilities.
 For example, a staff member from the Zoo with small reptiles to share might inspire a dream of a degree in biology.
 A leader teaching landscape painting might raise the possibility of becoming a movie set designer.
 Our goal is to try to present high level career opportunities with groups that typically may not be showcased.

 Lastly, you can’t have a festival without an Entertainment Stage.
-We will have four main stage children's performances on the BMO Entertainment Amphitheatre stage, supplemented with great local talent in between.
+We will have four main stage children's performances on the Shilo Storey Remax First Entertainment stage, supplemented with great local talent in between.
 Stay tuned for more information on event day scheduling.

 Our goal is also to promote cultural diversity.
-There will be an Indigenous Peoples component to the festival.
-We believe this is important to foster an appreciation of our local history, and to the shaping of non-judgement and understanding of all people.
+We believe this is important to foster an appreciation and respect for our community, our friends and our neighbours.

 Please check the in the description of the workshop for minimum age requirement.
 We respectfully request that due to limited spaces, each child sign up for only their favorite workshop.
 This will allow lots of kids to participate.

 You might be a mechanic if...you hang out with the mechanics at All Fitt's Auto!!
 Kids will tour through the shop, learn about parts of a car and get up close under the cars on the hoists.
 There will be hands on activities with the tools, tire machine and more!
 Ages: 5 years and up Maximum: 12 kids Time: 11am to 12pm Cost: FREE Location: All Fitt's Automotive 108 1 St NW, Airdrie, AB

 Saturday, May 30, 2020 11:00am – 12:00pmWorkshop Details